-Staff finds the request does comply with the following transformative strategies and their respective goals of the 360 Plan, as this plans' focus is housing ranging from type, affordability, variety/diversity and placement.
+Staff finds the request does not comply with the following transformative strategies and their respective goals of the 360 Plan, as this plans' main focus is housing ranging from type, affordability, variety/diversity and placement.
+Staff felt it important to give mention to the plan due to the location of the request.